Werner (WERN)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Werner’s ROIC has decreased significantly over the last few years.
+Over the last few years, Werner’s ROIC has unfortunately decreased significantly.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 11. Balance Sheet Assessment

-We were also happy its revenue narrowly outperformed Wall Street’s estimates.
-On the other hand, its adjusted operating income missed and its EBITDA fell short of Wall Street’s estimates.
+We struggled to find many positives in these results.
+Its Logistics revenue missed and its revenue fell short of Wall Street’s estimates.
 Overall, this was a weaker quarter.
-The stock traded down 1.1% to $25.10 immediately after reporting.
+The stock traded down 1.2% to $37.44 immediately following the results.

 13. Is Now The Time To Buy Werner?